pearlxcore/pearlxcore.github.io/index.md

 ### PS4 Error Code Database

 This website lists error codes that can appear in Playstation 4 system, with error names and what actions you can take.
-Error codes appear when something goes wrong on the PS4, either in the application or in logs.

 [PS4 Error Code Database](https://pearlxcore.github.io/ps4errorcode/)